Accomplished medium van that's good to drive

 As a result, the Trafic-based Vivaro's production run was over just five years after launch - giving it one of the shortest lifecycles in recent van history.

-You can read more about the all-new PSA-Group Vauxhall Vivaro, on sale from February 2019, by clicking here.
+You can read our review of the all-new 2019 PSA Group Vauxhall Vivaro by clicking here.

 Vauxhall Vivaro verdict